lanl/walkabout/docs/user-guide/appendix-A4.md

  : ! repeat each particle block for a total for npart particles
 ```

-This example is the file traj.out.ans written by walkabout for Test 3.
+The example in Figure A4-2 is traj.out written for Test 3 (file traj.out.ans is a copy).
 The max time steps is 10.
-The files contains 16 particle tracks.
+The file contains 16 particle tracks.
 The first particle track has 1355 lines with time, x, y, z
 The  next particle track has 1284 lines with time, x, y, z
 This is repeated for each of the 16 particle tracks.